bjornmeansbear/sentence-a-day/essayExperiment/DI200-Canvas-ModuleMap.md

 **Universal component checklist** (applies to every weekly submission unless a named exception below overrides it):
 - [ ] Photo/screenshot attached? (presence only — never judged on how good it looks)
 - [ ] All 3 reflection prompts each answered with at least one written sentence? (presence/completeness only — not judged on whether the sentence is insightful)
+- [ ] Reading → Change field present, on weeks with an assigned reading? (names a specific reading + a specific change made — see "Reading → Change" section below)
 - [ ] Posted before the next class session (on time)?

 Each unchecked box = a specific, nameable reason for losing that point.
 Nothing else affects the grade.

-**Named exceptions** — a couple of weeks have their own literal, checkable rules instead of the universal list, because the syllabus already spells out what "did the method correctly" looks like:
+**Named exceptions** — the weak-link weeks (Wk2, Wk3) get their own literal, checkable rules instead of the universal list, because research rigor is the actual point, not just a grading convenience.
+Wk5 also gets one, because the syllabus already spells out what "did the method correctly" looks like there:
+- **Wk2 (Site Visit & Interview Planning).** Check mechanically:
+  - [ ] At least 3 interview questions documented?
+  - [ ] No question contains future-hypothetical phrasing ("would you," "could you see yourself," "do you think you'd") — the syllabus's own Mom Test principle (ask about specific past behavior, not predicted future behavior), made checkable with a banned-phrase list.
+  - [ ] At least one site-visit photo or observation note attached, separate from the interview questions?
 - **Wk5 (How Might We).** For each of the 3 HMWs submitted, check mechanically:
   - [ ] Literally starts with the words "How might we"?
   - [ ] Ends in a question mark (open-ended, not a statement)?